fallenhitokiri/drupan/doc/Quickstart.md

-#Directory Structure
-First you have to create 3 directories to hold the following file
+# Quickstart

+With this guide I will give you a short introduction how you can start blogging with Zenbo.

+I will use git and lighttpd but feel free to use whatever you want.
+Check out the documentation of the other deployment modules if you prefer rsync or something else.

+## Setup

+You need 3 directories and one configuration file.

- * content
+ * one directory for your content
- * your generated site
+ * one for the generated site
- * template to be used
+ * and one for your template
-After you have those 3 copy the default_config.yaml to a directory of your choice, rename it /config.yaml/ and edit it.
-With the comments it should explain itself.

-I suggest you use one directory for all this stuff so you get a structure that looks like the following: site_name/
- - content/
- - site/
- - template/
- - config.yaml

-#Deployment
-/add deployment section after the whole documentation is finished/

-#Blogging
-Adding a new post to you blog is easy.
-Create a file in /content/ named "blogpost".markdown (default configuration), add the yaml header in default_post.markdown (or just copy this file and rename it), write your content and run zenbo /path/to/your/site
-If you want to create a page do the same thing but use the yaml header from default_page.markdown
+I suggest you copy the default.yaml to your directory and rename it to config.yaml.
+Thanks to the comments you should be able to figure it out by yourself.

+### Git

+After everything is created and configured run

+  git init

+and add a remote location named server.
+I suggest you use git over ssh with pub/priv key authentification.
+This way you can just run Zenbo and everything happens without bothering you.

+### Server

+On your server you need git and a webserver.
+Pick a directory, run

+  git init

+and point your webservers document root to the site directory in your git directory.
+Now run

+  chmod +x .git/hooks/post-received

+and edit it using your favorit edit.
+There should already be a shebang at the beginning.
+Add

+  GIT_WORKING_DIRECOTY=$foo git checkout -f

+Replace $foo with your git directory.
+Now git will automatically run checkout -f whenever you push your site to the repository.
+This way it will automatically be up to date.

+## Content

+To create content for your new site just create a file in your content directory with the extension specified in your config and add one of the following headers.

+### Blog Post

+header

+### Page

+Currently you can only write your content using markdown.

+## Template

+You can use Jinja to create your template.
+The variable holding all the informations is named obj for the current site content and site with everything you can imagine.
+If you want some ideas how to create your menu or how to structure your template take a look at [http://www.github.com/fallenhitokiri/Zenbo-test|Zenbos Test repository].